rnabioco/clustifyrdata/README.md

 # clustifyrdata

-external data sets used in vignettes in clustifyr
+External data sets used in vignettes in [clustifyr](https://github.com/rnabioco/clustifyr).

-# datasets
+## Installation

 ## ref_tabula_muris : Tabula Muris is a compendium of single cell transcriptome data from the model organism Mus musculus
 ### https://tabula-muris.ds.czbiohub.org/